romainringenbach/DeepBlue/README.md

 # Additionnal informations

-This project contain third part assets, unfortunately we didn't keep a information about thes third-part assets's origin
+This project contains third part assets, unfortunately we didn't keep any information about the third-part assets's origin.

 - Musics
 - Sfx